svallejovera/Text-Analysis-Workshop-U-Houston/README.md

 ### Extra packages

-We will also use the *readtext* package to read in different types of text data in this tutorials.
+We will also use the *readtext* package to read in different types of text data in this tutorial.
 Again, you can do this using RStudio menu (Tools > Install Packages), or executing the following command.

 ```
 install.packages("readtext")